letsencrypt/cp-cps/CPS.md

 ### 6.1.5 Key sizes

-ISRG CA root Private Keys are RSA keys at least 4096 bits in length.
+ISRG CA root RSA Private Keys are at least 4096 bits in length.

+ISRG CA root ECDSA Private Keys are at least 384 bits in length.

-ISRG CA intermediate Private Keys are RSA keys at least 2048 bits in length.
+ISRG CA intermediate RSA Private Keys are at least 2048 bits in length.

+ISRG CA intermediate ECDSA Private Keys are at least 384 bits in length.

 ### 6.1.6 Public key parameters generation and quality checking

-ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys.
+ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys and at least 384-bit ECDSA keys.

 Per Section 5.3.3, NIST SP 800‐89, the CA ensures that the public exponent of the RSA Keys for a DV-SSL Certificates is in the range between 2<sup>16</sup>+1 and 2<sup>256</sup>-1.
 The moduli are an odd number, not the power of a prime, and have no factors smaller than 752.